putaojuice/tp/docs/UserGuide.md

 - The order of the keywords matters. e.g. `drink water` will not match `water drink`
 - Only full keyword(s) will be accepted. e.g. `drink` will match `drink`; `ink` will not match `drink`
 - All keyword(s) have to be matched for task to be returned.
-- If a word is contained within a parentheses without spaces, the keyword has to contain the parantheses as well. e.g. `Assignment` will not match `(Assignment`.
+- If a word is contained within a parentheses without spaces, the keyword has to contain the parentheses as well. e.g. `Assignment` will not match `(Assignment`.
+- Allows the user to easily copy data from command box.
+Future versions of this program will update the UI according to the search parameters.

 Example: `findt lessons` returns `Swimming lessons 03/05/2022`.